Here's what you need to know to enter to win

 On the final ballot, the package includes a list of the productions in which nominees appeared or worked.
 Voters check off shows seen and votes are weighted within each category.
 An outside accountant tabulates the votes.
 There are five nominees in each category.
 If you have seen all five shows with nominees, your vote for is worth five points.
 If you have seen two of the five, your vote is worth two points … and those points will only count if you have seen the production or person you voted for.
 In each category, the “winner” is the nominee getting the highest vote total.
 Ties are possible, but rare.

-Need a reminder of the name of the actor who played your favorite character this season?
-These programs were submitted by helpful members to the TAG Board as a resource for you to help complete your ballot.
+Need a reminder of the name of the actor who played your favorite character this season or the crew members who worked on the shows?
+Programs were submitted by helpful members to the TAG Board as a resource for you to help complete your ballot.
+We made them into a handy PDF for you to refer to!
+Although we made a concerted effort to collect programs from many of the year’s productions, we do know it is not a comprehensive list.
+Please accept our apology for any we missed.

 Q & A Discussion Series